EV-ZVI/ev-zvi.github.io/index.md

 ## Abstracts and Registration

-Abstract submission has closed.
+Abstract submission and registration have closed.

-The deadline for registration is **8th July 2017**.

-Further information on registering can be found [here](http://emerging-viruses.uk/registration).

 ## Sponsors